nutanix/terraform-provider-nutanix/website/docs/r/virtual_machine_network_device_assign_ip_v2.html.markdown

 * `prefix_length`: - (Optional) The prefix length of the network to which this host IPv4 address belongs.
 * `value`: - Ip address.

-See detailed information in [Nutanix Virtual Machine](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).
+See detailed information in [Nutanix Virtual Machine V4](https://developers.nutanix.com/api-reference?namespace=vmm&version=v4.0.b1).

-## Import
-Nutanix Virtual machines can be imported using the `UUID` eg,

-`
-terraform import nutanix_vm_network_device_v2.nic01 0F75E6A7-55FB-44D9-A50D-14AD72E2CF7C
-`